 \subsection{Ablation Study}

 \textbf{Effect of IVA}.
-From the results in Tables \ref{tab:long_video_result} and \ref{tab:short_video_result}, we found that introducing the IVA module improved the overall visual understanding of the long video datasets of Social IQ2, LifeQA, and ActivityNet-QA, as well as the short video datasets.
-Among them, our model achieved an improvement of over 20\% on LifeQA compared to the baseline, highlighting IVA's effectiveness.
+From Tables \ref{tab:long_video_result} and \ref{tab:short_video_result}, introducing the IVA module significantly improves visual understanding in long video datasets (Social IQ2, LifeQA, ActivityNet-QA) and short video datasets.
+Notably, our model achieved over a 20\% improvement on LifeQA compared to the baseline, highlighting IVA's effectiveness.
 Comparing baselines without causal or spatial tokens confirms the efficiency of our video tokens production.
 The experimental results in Table \ref{tab:model_data} further suggest the beneficial impact of IVA when introducing more video instruction data.

 \textbf{Length of Query Tokens}.
 Comparing the experimental results of IVA (LQ=8, NI=8) and IVA (LQ=16, NI=8) in Tables \ref{tab:long_video_result} and \ref{tab:short_video_result}, we observed a significant decrease in evaluation results across various benchmarks when reducing the length of query tokens (16 $\rightarrow$ 8).
 Regarding the comparison between IVA (LQ=16, NI=8) and IVA (LQ=32, NI=8) in long video benchmarks, we noted a slight decrease in performance on the first two benchmarks when increasing the length.
 However, while there was a slight improvement in LifeQA, it did not conclude an overall performance enhancement.
 In contrast, in the short video benchmarks, there was a downward trend in results across all benchmarks.
 Overall, increasing the length of query tokens may not lead to performance improvement.
 Moreover, reducing the length of query tokens may result in the loss of crucial visual information, consequently leading to performance degradation.